RubyNepal/rubynepal.github.io/README.md

 # After you create a pull request, tests are run automatically on the newly created PR using Hound and TravisCI for style and lint checks.

 # Deploy preview is auto created with web url via Netlify.

+# When the PR is merged into master, the site is automatically deployed with the help of netlify continuous deployment.
 ```

+You can also use [jekyll-admin](https://github.com/jekyll/jekyll-admin/) by visiting [localhost:4000/admin](localhost:4000/admin) to write blogs with WYSIWYG UI editor and make other changes.

 #### When you open a pull request, we'd appreciate if you follow some basic guidelines: